xxc3nsoredxx/sedutil/README.md

 AMD Ryzen: This SEDutil fork includes support for AMD Ryzen systems with SHA-512 password authentication.

-Updated buildroot: This fork uses an updated buildroot config instead of the Linux 4.14.146 one.

 Note: This version of SEDutil is not compatible with SHA-1 versions of SEDutil.

 This software is Copyright 2014-2017 Bright Plaza Inc. <drivetrust@drivetrust.com>